 Continuing with the above example, your main page may feature exclusively commercial photography.
 But when prospective clients look at your dropdown menu, they can select lifestyle photography or professional headshots to see your work here as well.

 Creating an online portfolio is all about being smart and appealing to your target audience.
-If clients can’t tell what you do, they’re going to go with a photographer that’s clear about what they specialize in.
+If clients can’t tell what you do, they’re going to go with a photographer that’s clear about what they specialise in.

 6. Reach out for second opinions